Jennifer-Brigman/CommentScraper/README.rst

 **Mongodb**

-After installing mongodb you can run it by first opening a terminal and typing in 'mongod' to start the mongodb server process followed by command 'mongo in a new terminal to connect to this process.
+After installing mongodb you can run it by first opening a terminal and typing in 'mongod' to start the mongodb server process followed by command 'mongo' in a new terminal to connect to this process.
 The settings used to configure the mongodb database are shown in settings.py.